prologin/prolotheme/README.md

 ```
 {{% box type="a required type" title="A optional title" %}}

 > A quote inside a box
 Your text inside the box.
 {{% /box %}}
 ```

+**/!\ You need to leave at least one blank line after the box opening tag,
+    otherwise its content is not markdownified /!\**

 ### Spoiler text